 The main issue I have is Smooth Ambler Contradiction’s price.
 A pour goes for about $12 in my neck of the woods, and a fifth goes for around $60.
 The price is the biggest reason we graded this pour what we did.
 We gave Contradiction a…

 Learn more about how we grade bourbon.

-If you disagree, leave a comment below.
-But I say if you got it, spend it.
+I say if you got it, spend it.
 This bourbon doesn’t disappoint.
 If you cant find it in your area, you can have it delivered to your doorstep or office.

 Want to leave your own review?
 Vote using the stars or leave a comment below.